Visiting Natural Arches of the American Southwest

 We descend deeper into this desert paradise with our five-day Canyonlands Backpacking Tour where the word “maze” only begins to describe the proliferation of spires and natural arches in the Needles District.
 The Canyonlands is home to more than four dozen natural arches, and the one we make a detour to see is Angel Arch – with an impressive opening of 120 feet by 135 feet.

-Stone arches also highlight our classic four-day Utah backpacking trip through Coyote Gulch in the Escalante Region.
-The massive Stevens Arch, with a span of 225 feet and standing 160 feet tall, is one of the largest natural arches in the Southwest.
-At only 50-feet the Coyote Natural Bridge is dwarfed by many of its famous neighbors, but the formation makes up in charm what it lacks in size, and serves as an ideal campsite on the trip.
-When you worship the natural stone arches as we do, the Jacob Hamblin Arch is a favorite destination, as it forms a rock cathedral in the Coyote Gulch.
+At only 50 feet, the Coyote Natural Bridge is dwarfed by many of its famous neighbors, but the formation makes up in charm what it lacks in size and serves as an ideal campsite on the trip.
+When you worship arches and bridges like we do, the Jacob Hamblin Arch is a favorite destination, forming a rock cathedral in the Coyote Gulch.

 To visit these arches with a professional guiding company who will take care of all the details from permits to dining, contact Four Season Guides at 1-855-303-7724 or visit the website at https://fsguides.com today!